 VACUUM TECHNOLOGY PRODUCTS.
-MKS designs and manufactures a wide variety of vacuum technology products, including vacuum gauges, vacuum valves and components
+MKS designs and manufactures a wide variety of vacuum technology products, including vacuum gauges, vacuum valves and components.

 Vacuum Gauging Products.
 MKS offers a wide range of vacuum instruments consisting of vacuum measurement sensors and associated power supply and readout units.
 These vacuum gauges measure phenomena that are related to the level of pressure in the process chamber and downstream of the process chamber between the chamber and the pump.
 Unlike Baratron pressure measurement instruments, vacuum gauges do not measure pressure directly.
-These gauges are used to measure vacuum at pressures lower than those measurable with a Baratron pressure measurement instrument or to measure vacuum in the Baratron pressure measurement instrument range where less accuracy is required.
-MKS's indirect pressure gauges use thermal conductivity and ionization gauge technologies to measure pressure from atmospheric pressure to one trillionth of atmospheric pressure.
-MKS's Baratron pressure measurement instruments, together with its vacuum gauges, are capable of measuring the full range of pressures used in semiconductor and other thin-film manufacturing processes from two hundred times atmospheric pressure to one trillionth of atmospheric pressure.
+These gauges are used to measure vacuum at pressures lower than those measurable with a Baratron pressure measurement instrument or to measure vacuum in the Baratron pressure gauges use thermal conductivity and ionization gauge technologies to measure pressure from atmospheric pressure to one trillionth of atmospheric pressure.
+MKS's Baratron pressure measurement instruments, together with its vacuum gauges, are capable of measuring the full range of pressures used in semiconductor and other thin-film manufacturing processes from two hundred times atmospheric pressure to one trillionth of atmospheric pressure to